Online Executive Function Coaching

 — Ming Y., parent of an 11th grader

-“Before Lit-Lab, I felt like I was running a full-time reminder service.
-Planner?
-Nowhere.
-Backpack?
-Disaster.
-Homework?
-Tears.
-Now she does a nightly quick-check, keeps her stuff organized (!!!!), and checks in with her coach about her goals each week.
+“Before Lit-Lab, I felt like I was running a full-time reminder service and homework always ended up in tears.
+Now she does her nightly ‘quick-check’, keeps her stuff organized (!!!!), and checks in with her Lit-Lab coach about her goals each week.
 I’m not micromanaging anymore!!!”

 — Misha, parent of a 6th grader